sravanskumar03/my_repo/README.md

-Here's an updated version of the code that uses the `concurrent.futures` module to process the data in parallel using multiple processes:
+Here's an updated version of the code that reads data from a table using a predefined SELECT query stored in a string:

 ```python
 from pyspark.sql import SparkSession